tamizhvendan/tamizhvendan.github.com/source/_posts/2016-09-30-leveraging-property-based-testing.markdown

      Unused
 ```

-The reason for this failure is Suave (upto v1.1.3) doesn't have the HTTP status code *306 (UnUsed)*.
+The reason for this failure is Suave (up to v1.1.3) doesn't have the HTTP status code *306 (UnUsed)*.
 The unit test that we wrote was exercised by the *FsCheck* for the all possible values of the `HttpStatusCode` enum till it encountered this failure case.

 Let's patch our unit test to fix this failure.